keu/docs/software/ac-support-policy.md

 <!--- Version-specific -->

-The following tables contain the exact lifecycle for each published version of Astronomer Certified.
+The following tables list the lifecycles for each published version of Astronomer Certified.
 These timelines are based on the LTS and Stable release channel maintenance policies.

 ### Stable releases